Rahansha/Minnutty/README.md

   # Feature overview

-- [x] Change image and contact of verified tick [ Exclusively on Raganork ]
+- [x] Change image and contact of verified tick [ Exclusively on Minnutty ]

 - [x] Change all major images and names of your bot